javascript-tutorial/en.javascript.info/5-regular-expressions/04-regexp-escaping/article.md

 alert( "/".match(/\//) ); // '/'
 ```

-From the other hand, if we're not using `/.../`, but create a regexp using `new RegExp`, then we no need to escape it:
+On the other hand, if we're not using `/.../`, but create a regexp using `new RegExp`, then we don't need to escape it:

 ```js run
 alert( "/".match(new RegExp("/")) ); // '/'